Worried about Getting the Vaccine?

 - Moderna COVID-19 vaccine: What you should know

-Ongoing research on the COVID-19 vaccines indicates no serious side effects found to-date.
-Similar to other vaccines, individuals can develop mild side effects following immunization.
-After receiving the vaccine, you will be asked to wait for 15 minutes to ensure you are feeling well.
-Experiencing one or more of the following side effects can be expected and indicates that the vaccine is working to produce protection:
+Ongoing research on the COVID-19 vaccines indicates serious side effects are extremely rare.
+Similar to other vaccines, individuals can develop mild side effects after receiving the vaccine, and therefore you will be asked to wait for 15 minutes to ensure you are feeling well.
+Experiencing one or more of the following side effects can be expected and indicates that the vaccine is working to produce protection or immunity:

 - Pain where the needle was given